Crystal Palace Park - what next?

 Governance of Crystal Palace Park

-Bromley Council recognises that an alternative approach to the management of the park is required, to ensure that it is enjoyed for generations to come.
-This proposal is outlined in more detail in the Proposed Governance of Crystal Palace Park committee report.
+Bromley Council recognises that an alternative approach to the management of the park is required, to ensure that it is enjoyed for generations to come, and consequently a community led not for profit governance model is being developed through community consultation.

 Crystal Palace Park Management Board

 In recognition of the complexities of the park's history, and the diverse range of parties that have an interest in the future of the park, the Crystal Palace Park management board was established in October 2011 and the Crystal Palace Management Board Executive on 13 February 2012.